kotfu/Bunch.tmbundle/README.md

   [download](https://macromates.com/download) and install it
 - Click the Green "Code" button above, and then click on "Download ZIP"
 - After the file had downloaded, open Finder and find the downloaded file
-- You may have to double click the file to unzip it.
+- You may have to double click the file to unzip it
+- Rename the `Bunch.tmbundle-main` directory to `Bunch.tmbundle`
-- Double-click the "Bunch.tmbundle" file to install it in TextMate
+- Double-click the `Bunch.tmbundle` file to install it in TextMate

 TextMate won't automatically keep this bundle updated for you.
 Update the bundle by following the installation steps.